 1 Refer to the "Recent developments" section of this report for information on the transfer of shared service functions in Switzerland from UBS AG to UBS Business Solutions AG, effective 1 April 2017.
 This transfer resulted in a decrease in net profit for UBS AG standalone of approximately CHF 40 million under Swiss GAAP (FINMA Circular 2015/1 and the Banking Ordinance) in the second quarter of 2017.
-In addition, the transfer resulted in the derecognition of CHF 649 million of assets and CHF 259 million of liabilities, the granting of a loan of CHF 140 million and a reduction in the capital contribution reserve of CHF 250 million.
-2 All information is unaudited.
-UBS AG and UBS Switzerland AG financial information is prepared in accordance with Swiss GAAP (FINMA Circular 2015/1 and the Banking) Ordinance), but does not represent interim financial statements under Swiss GAAP.
-3 UBS Limited financial information is prepared in accordance with International Financial Reporting Standards (IFRS), as endorsed by the EU, but does not represent interim financial statements under IFRS.
+In addition, the transfer resulted in the derecognition of CHF 649 million ad a sestes and CHF 259 million is prepared in accordance with Swiss GAAP (FINMA Circular 2015/1 and the Banking Ordinance)) in the second quarter of 2017.
+In addition, the 2All information is prepared in accordance with Swiss GAAP (FINMA Circular 2015/1 and the Banking Ordinance)) but does not represent interim financial statements under IFRS.
+4 UBS Americas Holding LLC financial information is prepared in accordance with International Financial y statements under IFRS.
 4 UBS Americas Holding LLC financial information is prepared in accordance with accounting principles generally accepted in the US (US GAAP), but does not represent interim financial statements under IFRS.
 4 UBS Americas Holding LLC financial information is prepared in accordance with accounting principles generally accepted in the US (US GAAP), but does not represent interim financial statements under IFRS.
-4 UBS Americas Holding LLC financial information is prepared in accordance with accounting principles generally accepted in the US (US GAAP), but does not represent interim financial statements under IFRS.
-4 UBS Americas Holding LLC as CRD IV) and their related technical standards, as implemented within the UK by the Prudential Regulation Authority (PRA).
+4 UBS Americas Holding LLC financial statements under IFRS.
+4 UBS Americas Holding LLC financial statements and represent interim financial statements under IFRS.
+4 UBS Americas Holding LLC financial statements and represent interim financial statements under IFRS.
+4 UBS Americas Holding LLC financial statements and represent interim financial statements under US GAAP.
+5 For UBS Americas Holding LLC so for DIS Americas Holding LLC so the vaste and advector of variation as prepared in accordance with international systemically relevant banks (SRBs).
 For UBS Americas Holding LLC, based on applicable US Basel III rules.
-6 Refer to the UBS Group AG and significant regulated subsidiaries and sub-groups second quarter 2017 Pillar 3 re
+6 Refer to the UBS Group AG and significant regulated